 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on August 7, 2007 and has 338 pages.
+urban fantasy that was published by ROC on August 7, 2007 and has 338 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Greywalker, Underground, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo

 Second in the Greywalker urban fantasy series set in Seattle and revolving around a private investigator who can walk between worlds.